nalchevanidze/svg-json-parser/README.md

 # svg-json-parser

-Converts SVG to JSON Format. it is useful for React SVG icons.
+this App Converts SVG Element to JSON Format. it is useful for React SVG icons.

 <h4>Create instance of this Class:</h4>
 ```html